NirantK/nirantk.github.io/content/community.md

 ## Adding friends

-✅ DM a mod if you would like to invite someone to the group
+✅ Directly message an admin (not Nirant!) if you would like to invite someone to the group

 👎 Asking on main to add your friend.
 Ping admins directly.